mianprice/hangman/README.md

 Hangman in the command line
   Python

-Pulls list of words from online resource
+Pulled list of words from online resource, accesses them each time from text file

 Sets up basic gallows illustration and variable declarations